senorprogrammer/onodrim/README.md

 # Onodrim

-An dumb, experimental terrain generator written in the [Crystal](http://crystal-lang.org) programming language, inspired by the screenshot at the top of [this article](http://www.seattleweekly.com/arts/enormous-dwarf-2610456/) about [Dwarf Fortress](http://www.bay12games.com/dwarves/).
+A dumb, experimental terrain generator written in the [Crystal](http://crystal-lang.org) programming language, inspired by the screenshot at the top of [this article](http://www.seattleweekly.com/arts/enormous-dwarf-2610456/) about [Dwarf Fortress](http://www.bay12games.com/dwarves/).

 ## Caveats